KPSZ

 KPSZ (940 AM, "Hope 940") is a commercial radio station in Des Moines, Iowa.
-The station's studios and offices are located on Locust Street in Des Moines along with the Des Moines Radio Group subsidiary of Saga Communications' other local stations (KRNT, KSTZ, KIOA, KOEZ and KAZR).
+The station is owned by Saga Communications, and operates as part of its Des Moines Radio Group.
+KPSZ's studios and offices are located on Locust Street in Des Moines along with Saga's other local stations (KRNT, KSTZ, KIOA, KOEZ and KAZR).
 KPSZ broadcasts a Christian talk and teaching radio format.
 National religious leaders heard on KPSZ include Adrian Rogers, David Jeremiah, Joyce Meyer and Jim Daly.
 Using a brokered programming model, hosts buy blocks of time on KPSZ and may use their shows to seek donations to their ministries.

 KPSZ is powered at 10,000 watts by day and 5,000 watts at night.
 It uses a directional antenna with a six-tower array to protect other stations on 940 AM, a Canadian and Mexican clear channel frequency.
 The transmitter is on 228th Avenue at Carpenter Street in Hartford.

 History

 KIOA: 1948–1957

 On January 15, 1948, the station signed on as KIOA.
 Its studios were located in the Onthank building at 10th and Mulberry in downtown Des Moines.
 The transmitter and towers are located two miles northeast of Hartford, Iowa.
 The owners of KIOA, the Independent Broadcasting Company, were also issued an FM construction permit for 93.7 FM, but the station was never put on the air.

 KIOA was an independent station in its early years, not affiliated with any large radio network.
 This was a risky format in the post war era when network dramas, comedies, soap operas and game shows were very popular.
 KIOA stayed competitive with the "big three" (WHO, KRNT, and KSO), in the Des Moines market and waged a spirited battle with its main competitor in the MOR format, KCBC.
 Also during this era, KIOA competed with WHO for the television license on channel 13.
 Palmer Broadcasting and WHO would be granted the license for what became WHO-TV.